jaryaman/ML_demos/README.md

 - `gaussian_processes.ipynb`: Using Gaussian processes for non-parametric regression
 - `factor_analysis.ipynb`: Giving an illustration of probabilistic principal component analysis, and using a full factor analysis model to perform dimensionality reduction on a car feature dataset.
 - `independent_component_analysis.ipynb` : Exploration of latent linear models using independent component analysis in comparison to principal component analysis.
+- `L1_regularization_linear_models.ipynb` : Exploration of how to perform L1 regularization for linear regression, and a frequentist heuristic for choosing the regularization strength